 Use this command to create a sequence table.
 It defines all of the parameters that are associated with the sequence step such as: step number, segment number, loops and jump flag.
-Each step in a sequence table must be programmed separately, except if the seq:data command is used to download a complete table in binary code.
-The seq:leng command can be used to first predefine the length of the sequence table.
-However, the length is adjusted automatically to the number of entries when the seq:def commands program each step.
+Each step

-The WX2184C attempts to rebuild the sequence table and restart the sequence every time you use the seq:def command, while your generator is in sequenced operating mode.
+The WX2182C attempts to rebuild the sequence table and restart the sequence every time you use the seq:def command, while your generator is in sequenced operating mode.
 Therefore, sending this command in sequenced mode will slow the programming process and the operation of the generator.
 Using the seq:def command in FIX or USER mode will greatly speed up programming time.
 Sequencer steps are programmed from 1 to 16,000.
 However, minimum number of steps to create a sequence is 3.